-North Carolina's data collection system contains two of the three elements that would allow for the development of a student- and teacher-level longitudinal data system.
-The state has a teacher identifier system that can match teacher records to student records and it also has the capacity to match student records from year to year.
-However, the state does not assign unique student identifier numbers that allow the state to connect data across key enrollment databases.
-Yet, the state reports that it is poised to do so with the development of the student growth model.
+Missouri has only one of the three necessary elements that would allow for the development of a studentand teacher-level longitudinal data system.
+The state reports that it is able to track student test scores from year to year so as to measure individual student academic growth.
+However, the state does not currently assign a unique student identifier that connects student data across key enrollment databases, nor does the state have a teacher identifier system that matches student and teacher records.